translator - change they made in translation memory matches.

-- When the report measures the work of a reviewer: It shows how much the translator's work had to be corrected.
+reviewer - how much the translator's work had to be corrected.

-Only delivered documents and confirmed segments: The edit distance report, it calculates how much you need to edit the source text to get the target text. memoQ gives you numbers for the entire project.
-But it runs on those documents only that were delivered, and on segments that were confirmed.
+When memoQ creates the edit distance report, it calculates how much you need to edit the source text to get the target text. memoQ gives you numbers for the entire project, but it runs only on the documents that were delivered, and on segments that were confirmed.

 Levenshtein - the difference is shown in characters.

-- Fuzzy: The difference is shown in percent. memoQ also groups the results by percent ranges, similarly to fuzzy ranges in analysis reports.
+Fuzzy - the difference is shown in percents. memoQ also groups the results by percent ranges, similarly to fuzzy ranges in analysis reports.

-The distance is 100% if there was no match: If you are measuring the work of the translator, and the translation had to be written from scratch because there was no match: The edit distance will be 100% (or the number of characters in the translation).
+The distance is 100% if there was no match: When translation had to be written from scratch because there was no match, the edit distance will be 100% (or the number of characters in the translation).

 How to get here